santagroup/santarest/README.md

 # SantaRest

-Flexible library for easily HTTP requests executing.
+Flexible library to ease HTTP/HTTPS requests execution.
 It can be used for Android and Java.

-### What's this for?

-SantaRest makes profit in such ways:
+### What does SantaRest give?

-1. Flexibility and easy using (Thanks [Retrofit](http://square.github.io/retrofit/))
+1. Flexibility and easy usage (thanks to [Retrofit](http://square.github.io/retrofit/))
-2. Decoupling networking code from application and receiving responses in different places, delivered with EventBus (Thanks [Otto](http://square.github.io/otto/) and [EventBus](https://github.com/greenrobot/EventBus))
+2. Networking code and responses handling decoupling (thanks to [Otto](http://square.github.io/otto/) and [EventBus](https://github.com/greenrobot/EventBus))

 With the help of SantaRest you can create application with network communication but without callbacks and Android activity's life-cycle checking.
-By relying on compile-time annotation processing to generate code, you can write easy writing-reading code.
+By relying on compile-time annotation processor that generates code for you, you can write clear maintainable code.

 ### Usage